 |Climate Change: Global Warming | GW Antarctica | Misconceptions | Carbon sinks | Carbon cycle | Prevention | Offsetting | Tree Planting|

-"Hypo" means under, (hence a hypodermic syringe delivers liquid under the dermis - the skin).
+"Hypo" means under, (hence a hypodermic syringe delivers liquid under the dermis - the skin, a hypoallergenic pillow is less likely to cause an allergic reaction).
 Normal human core body temperature is 37°C (98.6°F), clinically hypothermia occurs when the core temperature falls below 35°C (95°F) - that's not much of a drop.

 If someone is exposed to cold and inadequately protected, their body will first try to generate more heat through shivering to maintain a normal temperature.
 If the body can't stay warm by these means, it will start trying to decrease heat loss by decreasing blood flow to the extremities to minimize cooling.
 Finally, if the loss of heat carries on despite these measures, the body will slow its metabolism to minimize its need for fresh blood flow and oxygen supply.